ksnyder2452/cast/README.md

 * Michael Wu

 # Introduction
-The Centralized Automation of Software Tools Framework (CAST) is intended to provide standard, central action around locally-defined applications (such as DiY Test Frameworks).
+The Centralized Automation of Software Tools Framework (CAST) is intended to provide standard, central actions around locally-defined applications (such as DiY Test Frameworks).
 The following core functionalities are supported

 * Remote control of client actions
 * Remote storage and distribution of files